zhengyup/tp/docs/UserGuide.md

 <box type="tip">

-This is some helpful tips.
+These are some helpful tips.
 Skip these if you are in a hurry!

 </box>

 <box type="info" light>

-This is also some helpful tips.
+These are also some helpful tips.
 Skip these if you are in a hurry!

 </box>

 <box type="info" seamless>

-This is also some helpful tips.
+These are also some helpful tips.
 Skip these if you are in a hurry!

 </box>